kinora-app-br/kinora_flow/README.md

 ## 🙏 Acknowledgments

-- Inspired by the Entity-Component-System pattern from game development built by [Ehsan Rashidi](https://github.com/FlameOfUdun)
+- Inspired by the Entity-Component-System pattern from game development built by Ehsan Rashidi
 - Built for the Flutter community with ❤️
-- Special thanks to all contributors and users and for Ehsan Rashidi
+- Special thanks to all contributors and users

 ## 📞 Support